thanley11/angular-gulp-workflow/README.md

 }
 ```

-+ Notice: `module: [Name of Main Module]`
++ Notice: `module: [Name of Main Module]`.
 The default name (when no module is specified) is 'templates' which creates a `templates.js` file

-i.e.
+Example:
 ``` javascript
 $templateCache.put("shared/modal/modal.tpl.html", ....
 ```
-You can ng-include the put text from the created templateCache
+You can `ng-include` the put text from the created templateCache

-Then in the index.html
+Then in `app/index.html`
 ``` html
  <div src=" 'shared/modal/modal.tpl.html' " ng-include></div>
 ```